ZagorenkoV/useful_tools_encrypt_convert/README.md

 # Useful tools

-Here is 3 py files with simple programs
+Here is 3 py files with simple programms

 1) Convert video to ausio
 2) Encrypt and descrypts txt files